panacotar/blog/_posts/2025-02-26-dns-lookup-from-scratch.md

 I put all the encoding logic the [DNSQuery](https://github.com/panacotar/rbdig/blob/afddbbd202d002ca83973a751651f7b703f5abbc/lib/message.rb#L1) class.

-## 2. Creating a socket and sending the DNS request
+## Step 2: Creating a socket and sending the DNS request
 I'll not get into details here.
 The idea is getting this request out and listening to a response from the DNS server.

 I created a UDP socket for sending and receiving to the response.
 Then wrapped everything in the `connect` method.